HolidayOugi/Sma5hMusic-Extra/README.md

 ![Icon Selection](https://elixi.re/i/t0jjq.png)

 > [!TIP]
-> To obtain the best results, please choose a square icon with a transparent background and an all-white texture.
+> To obtain the best results, please choose a square icon.
+The icon must have a transparent background for it to show up in-game.

 ## Importing of Audio Files